Girth galls on horses – ouch!

 Galls are open sores caused by friction around your horse’s elbows.

-- You may also find sores caused by the saddle, which are referred to as saddle galls, or saddle sores.
+- You may also find sores caused by the saddle, referred to as saddle galls, or saddle sores.
 Either way, it’s critical to catch these guys early so that you can control the treatment.

 - For one of my horses, I know that in summer the combo of sweat and skin can create sores for him.
-So, I spend lots of time in the prevention phase, which also translates into the laundry phase…. (bear with me for a minute…)
+So, I spend lots of time in the prevention phase, which translates into the laundry phase…. (bear with me for a minute…)

 The beginnings of a girth gall.
 The hair is rubbed shorter, and the skin is irritated.
 No more tack for this dude until the skin clears and the hair grows back.

 Sores and girth galls usually start as a tiny hairless spot.
 This is the time to act.

 - It’s critical that you use eyes and fingers to inspect the girth area and more when you are grooming, before and after a ride.
 I have seen galls that are inches away from the girth, they result from the wrinkles and sweat and sometimes even dirt, foxtails, or burrs rubbing in the elbow area.

 - As more friction happens, the hairless patches grow and the skin layers slough away.
 I have seen sores that are so open and deep, they actively bleed.